calikasten/format-fathom-meeting-notes/README.md

 # Format Fathom Meeting Notes
-With the help of a Zapier, automatically create a markdown file in the desired format and move it to the desired directory.
+Watches Dropbox for raw Fathom meeting summaries dropped by Zapier, reformats them into clean markdown, and saves the result to the desired directory.
 Last Updated 04/29/2026.

 ## What It Does